samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon*

 This small packet contains 1d6 + 4 pinches of dust.
 As a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, you can sprinkle a pinch of the dust over water, turning up to a 15-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) of water into one marble-sized pellet, which floats or rests near where the dust was sprinkled.
-The pellet’s weight is negligible.
+The pellet's weight is negligible.
 A creature can take a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action to smash the pellet against a hard surface, causing the pellet to shatter and release the water the dust absorbed.
 Doing so destroys the pellet and ends its magic.

 As a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, you can sprinkle a pinch of the dust on an Elemental within 5 feet of yourself that is composed mostly of water (such as a [Water Elemental](/monsters/17051-water-elemental) or a [Water Weird](/monsters/17208-water-weird)).
 Such a creature exposed to a pinch of the dust makes a DC 13 Constitution saving throw, taking 10d6 Necrotic damage on a failed save or half as much damage on a successful one.